 - Willingness to teach either in person and online

-While performing the duties of this job, the employee is frequently required to move.
-Employee is occasionally required to have long periods of sitting, moderate bending, and fine motor skills.
-The employee must occasionally lift and/or move up to 20 pounds.
+While performing the duties of this job, the employee is frequently required move.
+Employee may occasionally be required to have long periods of sitting, moderate bending, moderate energy requirements and fine motor skills.
+The employee may occasionally lift and/or move up to 20 pounds.

 To perform this job successfully, an individual must be able to perform each of the established essential functions and meet the physical and environment demands described satisfactorily.
 The requirements listed are representative of the knowledge, skill, ability, physical and environmental conditions required of the employee on the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions, physical and environmental demands.